FabricMC/fabric-docs/contributing.md

 description: Guidelines for contributions to the Fabric Documentation.
 ---

 This website uses [VitePress](https://vitepress.dev/) to generate static HTML from various Markdown files.
-You should familiarize yourself with the Markdown extensions that VitePress supports [here](https://vitepress.dev/guide/markdown#features).
+You should familiarize yourself with the [Markdown extensions that VitePress supports](https://vitepress.dev/guide/markdown#features).

 There are three ways you can contribute to this website: